mshick/shick.io/README.md

    2. Get response with the new token, ensure it isn't shown in the action logs
    3. Using the vercel cli, (needs `.vercel` config to link the repo) update the `MUSICKIT_MUSIC_USER_TOKEN` env var.
    4. Trigger a new deployment.

+## Now Playing feature

+1. Every X minutes, request /now-playing
+2. /now-playing checks redis for the most recent item
+3. If there is an item, check the created time and the duration, if we're in the window return that item as the current item
+4. If we did not return, get the latest from Apple, store to redis, return